aparnasahu5/Cuora-Quora-for-college/readme.md

-# QuoVIT
+# Cuora

-<p>An application that acts as a single platform catering all the needs of students belonging to VIT.
-Quovit’s main objective is to act as a single reliable and sufficient application instead of relying on multiple different applications for daily student related requirements.
+<p>An application that acts as a single platform catering all the needs of students belonging to a University(VIT).
+Quo-vit’s main objective is to act as a single reliable and sufficient application instead of relying on multiple different applications for daily student related requirements.
 </p>

 <p align="center">